ErvanAdetya/echoes/README.md

 # echoes

-`echoes` is a simple web application that returns anything that it received and the timestamp of the request.
+`echoes` is a simple web application that returns anything it receives.

 ### Usage